moHani11/Task13/README.md

 #### Declaring a Winner:

 - When a player wins, the game displays a message (X Won, O Won, or Draw) on the screen.
 After a brief countdown the game resets for a new round.

+---
+---

+## Problems Faced

+- It seems like we didn't make a dataset that was big enough to train our model so the model is not that accurate, it can detect false Xs and Os sometimes.

+## How i Overcomed the Problem

+- I set a relatively high minimum confidence value for the symbol detection, so it will be hard for the model to make false detections.

+- I reshaped the size of the frame to a relatively higher resolution for more clear processing for th symbols(It may have slowed down the processing a little bit)